jorsanpe/cpmbits/docs/documentation/project-structure.md

 ## Packages

 Packages allow the user to structure the code however needed.
 By design, we're removing the `src <-> include` separation.
 Instead, source code and header files are stored next to each other, creating a proper structure for packages.
-A _package_ in CPM is the root of a set of source files with no particular structure.
+A _package_ in cpm is the root of a set of source files with no particular structure.
 The package sources are found recursively from the package root.

 Using packages is pretty straightforward.
 First, package your code however you require: